amwebexpert/poc-mobile-python/README.md

 Note:
 - Contributors are welcome to do that one, collected below some beginning instructions with some issues and solutions.
+- Rosetta 2 not necessary for arm64 using kivy-ios==2.2.1

 Good article here:
 - https://nrodrig1.medium.com/put-kivy-application-on-iphone-update-1cda12e79825